StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 This adds a UI that appears when the user touches the Play Kit window, and has the following characteristics:

-- Colour scheme is the standard iOS colours for the components (white and blue)
 - Scrub bar is positioned at the bottom of the player
 - The play state is NOT toggled when the user reveals the controls
 - The controls disappear after 5 seconds of no interaction
-- Track times and current times are not shown
 - Skip forward and backward buttons skip 5 seconds

 You can control some of these defaults programatically: